abhishekh-pattanayak/coding_task/README.md

 ### Solution Notes:
 run script: `python main.py`

 sample_input.txt: it has a sample input of 20 tweets.
-First line has number of lines to consider as tweets. sample_output.txt: it has a sample output for sample_input.txt
+First line has number of lines to consider as tweets.<br>
+sample_output.txt: it has a sample output for sample_input.txt